MrRacoon75/terminalcp/README.md

 # terminalcp

-MCP server for spawning and controlling background processes with virtual terminals.
+Let AI agents control interactive command-line tools like a human would.

-## What it solves
+## What it does

-terminalcp enables AI agents to spawn long-running processes in the background and interact with them through a virtual terminal interface.
-This solves the problem of agents needing to manage interactive processes, monitor their output, and send input - all while maintaining the full terminal context including ANSI escape sequences.
-Each process runs in a pseudo-TTY with a headless xterm.js terminal, preserving complete terminal state and scrollback buffer.
+terminalcp enables AI agents to spawn and interact with any CLI tool in real-time - from debuggers like LLDB and GDB to other AI coding assistants like Claude Code, Gemini CLI, and Codex.
+Think of it as Playwright for the terminal: your agent can start processes, send keystrokes, read output, and maintain full interactive sessions with tools that normally require human input.

+Key capabilities:
+- Debug code step-by-step using command-line debuggers (LLDB, GDB, pdb)
+- Collaborate with other AI tools by running them as subprocesses
+- Interact with REPLs (Python, Node, Ruby), database shells, and system monitors
+- Control any interactive CLI that expects human input
+- Run multiple processes simultaneously without blocking the agent

+Each process runs in a proper pseudo-TTY with full terminal emulation, preserving colors, cursor movement, and special key sequences - exactly as if a human were typing at the keyboard.
+Processes run in the background, so your agent stays responsive while managing long-running tools.

 ## Requirements
 - Node.js 18 or newer